steelersrg8/Bootcamp-RUT-VIRT-AI-PT-09-2024-U-LOLC-MTTH-Project-2/README.md

 Will

-1. Do the mothers education level (Medu and Fedu) effect the students grades (G3)?
+1. Do the mothers education level (Medu) effect the students grades (G3)?

-2. Do the fathers education level (Medu and Fedu) effect the students grades (G3)?
+2. Do the fathers education level (Fedu) effect the students grades (G3)?

-3. Do the mothers jobs(Mjob and Fjob) effect the students grades (G3)?
+3. Do the mothers jobs(Mjob) effect the students grades (G3)?

-4. Do the fathers jobs(Mjob and Fjob) effect the students grades (G3)?
+4. Do the fathers jobs(Fjob) effect the students grades (G3)?